shivax-21/OWELIA/README.md

   </tr>
 </table>

 > [!NOTE]
-> The dataset provided on Kaggle is an Excel file to avoid any bugs.
-Use the CSV file provided inside this repo.
+> The dataset provided on Kaggle is an Excel file to avoid any bugs, use the CSV file provided inside this repo.